-Specifically, the paper proposes a characterisation of the bid profiles that can be implemented in a two-position game involving three players .
+Specifically, the paper proposes a characterisation of the bid profiles that can be implemented in a two-position game involving three players.
+This characterisation was subsequently increased to include five members and four positions, but it appears a closed-form solution cannot be computed for a higher number of players.
+Numerical simulations suggest that the same intuition prevails, which is why we opted to focus solely on the case of three advertisers and two positions.
 Bidders can efficiently collude via the bidding agency, but this adversely affects GSP auction revenues.
 This study also proposes a closed-form expression for the optimum fee level that can be implemented and highlights the non-monotonicity of the agency's revenues.
 It is argued that greedy behaviour on the part of the bidding agency is detrimental to the sustainability of an efficient collusion but that it manages to coordinate advertisers at the least efficient Nash equilibrium.
 Our results suggest that an agency can deliver a profitable bid delegation service, and that its presence in the sponsored search market increases the advertisers' surplus and contributes to market efficiency.
 We believe that our model offers a stylized justification of both the prevalence of the tri-partite market structure and of the compensation policies based on a fixed fee that prevail in this market.